webcodr/weblog/content/post/why-custom-errors-in-javascript-are-broken.md

 draft: false
 ---

-Have you ever tried to use an custom error class in JavaScript?
+Have you ever tried to write a custom error class in JavaScript?
 Well, it does work to a certain extend.
 But if you want to add custom methods or call `instanceof` to determine the error type it will not work properly.

 Here is a little example of a custom error class: